 Airline Pilots and Copilots rake in the most money, with average earnings of $175K annually; Software Engineers come in second with average earnings amounting to $73K, while Operations Managers and Senior Marketing Analysts rank near the top as well (around $70K and $69K, respectively).
 With salaries averaging approximately $45K, Flight Attendants are among the lowest paid at Southwest Airlines Co.

-When it comes to location, the highest average paycheck (around $138K annually) can be spotted in Phoenix, Ariz.; Houston, Texas ($106K), Orlando, Fla. ($104K), and Chicago, Ill. (approximately $65K) are the next top-paying cities.
-Expected earnings are below average ($54K) in Baltimore, Md., one of the lowest-paid cities.
-By state, the highest compensation levels appear in Arizona, where the average salary is around $138K per year.
+When it comes to location, the highest average paycheck (about $109K per year) can be spotted in Phoenix, Ariz.; Houston, Texas (around $106K), Orlando, Fla. (approximately $104K), and Chicago, Ill. ($65K) are the next top-paying cities.
+On the lower end is Baltimore, Md. at about $47K.
+By state, Southwest Airlines Co pays its Florida employees the most; the pay rate there is $132K annually.

 Years of Experience

 Average pay is $62K per year for those with five to nine years of experience.
 The largest fraction of Southwest Airlines Co people (34 percent) have been working for one to four years and earn about $59K annually on average.